-PURPOSE: The primary purpose for providing the requested information on this application is to determine if you have established eligibility to adjust status to that of a permanent resident of the United States or register permanent residence.
-DHS will use the information you provide to grant or deny your application to adjust status to lawful permanent resident.
+PURPOSE: The primary purpose for providing the requested information on this application is to apply to adjust your status to that of a permanent resident of the United States or register permanent residence.
+DHS uses the information you provide to grant or deny the benefit you are seeking.

-DISCLOSURE: The information you provide is voluntary.
-However, failure to provide the requested information, and any requested evidence, may delay a final decision in your case or result in denial of your application.
+DISCLOSURE: The information you provide is voluntary, including your Social Security Number.
+However, failure to provide the requested information will result in the delay or denial of your application.

-ROUTINE USES: DHS may share the information you provide on this application with other Federal, state, local, and foreign government agencies and authorized organizations.
-DHS follows approved routine uses described in the associated published system of records notices [DHS/USCIS-007 - Benefits Information System and DHS/USCIS-001 - Alien File, Index, and National File Tracking System of Records] which you can find at www.dhs.gov/privacy.
-DHS may also share the information, as appropriate, for law enforcement purposes or in the interest of national security.
+ROUTINE USES: DHS may share the information you provide on this application, and any additional requested evidence, with other Federal, state, local, and foreign government agencies and authorized organizations.
+DHS follows approved routine uses, as described in the associated published system of records notices [DHS/USCIS-001- Alien File, Index, and National File Tracking System and DHS/USCIS-007 - Benefits Information System] and the published privacy impact assessments [DHS/USCIS/PIA-016a Computer Linked Application Information Management System and Associated Systems and DHS/USCIS/PIA-056 USCIS Electronic Immigration System] which can be found at www.dhs.gov/privacy.
+DHS may also share this information, as appropriate, for law enforcement purposes or in the interest of national security.